Cabin rentals in Prescott

 Prescott is a genteel frontier town with grit.
 This city is proud of its Western heritage: Lawmen Virgil Earp and Doc Holliday, both lived here prior to their famous shoot-out at the OK Corral, and Prescott has lovingly preserved a number of saloons, hotels, and other historic buildings that lend the city a distinct cowboy vibe.
 But Prescott isn’t a Western movie set — you’ll also find elegant Victorian homes, two colleges, and a robust punk music scene.
 The town is cradled by the 1.25 million acres of Prescott National Forest, where hiking, rock climbing, and hang gliding thrive.
 Like Prescott, the forest is multifaceted, offering both classic desert landscapes and pine-forested mountains.

 At an elevation of 5,400 feet, Prescott enjoys a cooler climate than much of Arizona.
 June through August are still hot, with temperatures in the mid to high 80s Fahrenheit.
 September and October, as well as April and May, offer more moderate temperatures ranging from the high 60s to low 80s.
 From November through March you can expect temperatures in the 50s.
 During the summer, Prescott experiences a monsoon season, with the most rain falling in July and August, and flash floods can occur.
-Pay close attention to the weather and plan accordingly — you will probably need layers and possibly rain gear.
+When booking one of the area’s vacation rentals, pay close attention to the weather and plan accordingly — you will probably need layers and possibly rain gear.

 The desert meets the mountains in Prescott National Forest, where a Sonoran landscape of cactus, yucca, and juniper gives way to mountains enrobed in ponderosa pine.
 Equestrians, mountain bikers, and off-roaders flock to the park for its 450 miles of trails, but perhaps the biggest draw is Lynx Lake.
 The 55-acre, pine-ringed shoreline attracts fishermen, boaters, and birdwatchers looking for a mountain getaway.
 Rental boats are available at the Lynx Lake Store and Marina, which also runs a cute, cabin-esque cafe where you can snag avocado toast and Micheladas made with Arizona brews.